Kappa Andromedae b: System age and mass

 The masses of directly imaged substellar objects (exoplanets and brown dwarfs) are usually not directly measured but are instead inferred by comparing their luminosities to predicted values for substellar evolution models.
 Thus, uncertainties in the system age translate into uncertainties in the object's mass.
 The discovery paper for Kappa Andromedae b argued that the primary's kinematics are consistent with membership in the Columba association, which would imply a system age of 20 to 50 million years and a mass of about 12.8 Jupiter masses.
 These results were later questioned by those who argued that the primary star's position on the Hertzsprung–Russell diagram favors a much older age of 220 ± 100 million years, provided that the star, Kappa Andromedae A, is not a fast rotator viewed pole-on.
 Direct measurements of the star later showed that Kappa Andromedae A is in fact a rapid rotator viewed pole-on and yield a best-estimated age of 47 million years favoring a mass between 13 and 30 jovian masses.
 A revised luminosity and detailed empirical comparisons with other substellar objects with known ages favor a mass of 13 Jupiter masses.
+Observations with the James Webb Space Telescope suggest a mass of 17.3±1.8 Jupiter masses and an age of 47 million years.